Keeping you and your home safe

 Household contents insurance

 Ensure that you have the appropriate household contents insurance cover and that important documents are kept in a secure place ie. safe from fire and flood.
-Contact your accommodaiton provider if you are unsure what level of insurance is in place, it is likely that they will only have insurance to cover the building, however some providers may included contents insurance as part of your tenancy agreement.
+Contact your accommodation provider if you are unsure what level of insurance is in place, it is likely that they will only have insurance to cover the building, however some providers may include contents insurance as part of your tenancy agreement.

 Please also ensure your home is kept secure as some insurance companies may not cover you against theft if the perpetrator gains access to the property through an open or unlocked door/window.